-Your Ultimate Guide to Glendalough, Ireland
+The Ultimate Guide to Visiting Glendalough Valley, Ireland

-During my trip to Ireland, I wasn’t sure where exactly to go.
-One thing for certain, I needed to see the country beyond Dublin.
-As I was traveling solo and was (still am) not particularly comfortable driving on the left hand side of the road, coach tours looked as the best option for me.
+During my latest trip to Ireland, I wasn’t sure where exactly to go.
+One thing was certain, I needed to see the country beyond Dublin.
+As I was traveling solo and was (still am) not particularly comfortable driving on the left side of the road, guided tours looked like the best option for me.

-HERE IS YOUR COMPLETE GUIDE TO GLENDALOUGH:
+YOUR COMPLETE GUIDE TO VISITING GLENDALOUGH VALLEY, IRELAND

 A Day Trip to Glendalough

-There are plenty of ways to get to Glendalough, but driving is by far the best one.
-It gives you great flexibility and allows to visit nearby places.
-Moreover, you can drive at your own speed and enjoy stunning sceneries along the way.
-Because as everybody knows, Ireland is all about green pastures and endless hills.
+There are plenty of ways to visit the Glendalough Valley, but driving is by far the best one.
+It ensures greater flexibility and allows to explore some places nearby.
+More importantly, you can drive at your own speed and enjoy the stunning scenery along the way.
+Because, as everybody knows, Ireland is all about green pastures and endless hills.

 Glendalough Monastic Site

-Saint Kevin founded it in the 6th century as one of the first Christian settlement in the country.
+Saint Kevin founded the site in the 6th century as one of the first Christian settlement in the country.
 For the next few centuries, the monastery was spreading and teaching ecclesiastic doctrines.
 In 1214, however, the Normans destroyed the settlements.

 Hike to Upper and Lower Lakes

-An easy trail starts at the monastic city and pass by the Lower Lake, which is smaller and less appealing compared to the Upper Lake.
+An easy trail starts at the medieval monastic settlement and passes by Lower Lake, which is smaller and less appealing than its neighbor, Upper Lake.
 The hike takes about 20 minutes one way.
-Additionally, you can wander off your trail and check out the Poulanass Waterfall on your way back.
+Additionally, you can wander off your trail and check out Poulanass Waterfall on your way back.

 Drive through Wicklow Mountains National Park

-Enjoy the Views over Guinness Lake
+Enjoy the Views of Lake Guinness

 Powerscourt House and Gardens

-Places to Eat near Glendalough
+Places to Eat in Glendalough